Saosing/sharecorners/README.md

 But to look them on the bright side, for any plausible case, there is almost one of them can process it successfully.

-So I combined (a.k.a. _ensemble_) them together to make it work across most case
+So I combined (a.k.a. _ensemble_) them together to make it work across most cases.

+#